-Axis Bank Limited (the 'Bank') is a commercial bank, which was incorporated on 3rd December 1993.
-The Bank is the controlling entity for all group entities that include its two wholly-owned subsidiaries namely Axis Sales Limited and Axis Private Equity limited.
+Axis Bank Limited (the 'Bank') is a commercial bank, which was incorporated on $3^{rd}$ December 1993.
+The Bank is the controlling entity for all group entities that include its five wholly owned subsidiaries.

-The consolidated financial statements comprise the financial statements of Axis Bank limited and two subsidiaries which together constitute the 'Group'.
+The consolidated financial statements of the Bank comprise the financial statements of Axis Bank Limited and its subsidiaries that together constitute the 'Group'.
 The Bank consolidates its subsidiaries in accordance with Accounting Standard 21 (AS 21) 'Consolidated Financial Statements' issued by the Institute of Chartered Accountants of India on a line-by-line basis by adding together the like items of assets, liabilities, income and expenditure.
 While computing the consolidated Bank's Capital to Risk-weighted Assets Ratio (CRAR), the Bank's investment in the equity capital of the wholly-owned subsidiaries is deducted, 50% from Tier 1 Capital and 50% from Tier 2 Capital.
 The subsidiaries of the Bank are not required to maintain any regulatory capital.
+The table below lists Axis Bank's subsidiaries/Associates/Joint ventures consolidated for accounting and their treatment for capital adequacy purpose.